oneshotbrussels/oneshotbrussels.github.io/README.md

 1-day NodeConf in the center of Europe.
 Visit us and our Atomium building, it has the shape of a hexagon!

-The event is planned in February 2015.
+The event is planned to happen in February 2015.
 Exact date is to be decided.
 It will be held somewhere in Brussels.

 ## Talk proposals